aliciafmachado/bomberman-agent/README.md

 ### Install procedure

-Make sure that you are in the same folder as the `setup.py`
+Make sure that you are in the same folder as the `setup.py`.
+To achieve better results we recommend that you use a version of Python between 3.6 and 3.8, you might encounter errors if you run using newer versions.

 ```
 pip install -e .